 Inventory, oz : 0

-Dragon Tongue beans are available mid summer into fall.
+Dragon Tongue beans are available mid-summer through the fall.

-Dragon Tongue beans are an open pollinated heirloom variety originally cultivated in the 18th Century in the Netherlands.
-The original cultivar has never been manipulated and thus maintains its heirloom status a plant whose original seed has been passed down for generations.
-It has been naturalized in a wide varieties of climates throughout the Americas, having the ability to adapt to extreme heat and humidity.
-Dragon Tongue beans are a great bean variety for home gardeners, known for their productive high yields and incredible flavor versus other fresh bean varieties.
+Dragon Tongue beans are an open pollinated heirloom variety originally cultivated in the late eighteenth, early nineteenth century in the Netherlands.
+From there it spread to France and England then eventually to the New World.
+Dragon Tongue beans have been naturalized in a wide range of climates throughout the Americas, having the ability to adapt to heat and humidity.
+Like many beans of Phaseolus vulgaris Dragon Tongue beans are not tolerant of frost and seeds should be planted well after the ground has thawed for the season.
+Fresh snap beans will be ready for harvest sixty days after planting and shelling beans by one hundred days.
+Dragon Tongue beans are a great bean variety for home gardeners, known for their productive, high yields and incredible flavor.

 Recipes that include Dragon Tongue Beans.
 One is easiest, three is harder.